Best practices

 Understand the best practices when integrating with the Digital River API.

-You should always configure your API keys to match the expected version of your code.
+You should always configure your to match the expected version of your code.
 In other words, when your code is deployed from test to production, the version on the keys should match the code version.

 Be aware that we can add new elements to responses at any time.